What is a Channel Section?

 - Clean Cuts: Laser cutting produces clean, burr-free cuts with minimal heat-affected zones (HAZ).
 This reduces the need for additional finishing operations and ensures a high-quality end product.

-- Versatility: Tube laser machines can handle a wide range of materials, including mild steel, stainless steel, and aluminum, making them suitable for cutting channel sections made from various alloys.
+- Versatilidade: Tube laser machines can handle a wide range of materials, including mild steel, stainless steel, and aluminum, making them suitable for cutting channel sections made from various alloys.

 - Automation and Efficiency: Tube laser machines are highly automated, allowing for efficient and consistent production.
 They can be integrated into larger manufacturing systems, streamlining the cutting process and reducing labor costs.